zdb97/assets-listing/README.md

 Launches the test runner in the interactive watch mode.

+### `npm run test -- --watchAll`

+To run all tests, regardless of changes, use the --watchAll flag

 ### `npm run build`

 The default build folder is renamed to dist using the postbuild script.
 Depending on your operating system, use the appropriate command for `postBuild`: